 If you’re someone who really craves bass emphasis, you can EQ the sound signature in the Sennheiser app.
 Taking your personal adjustments too far can introduce auditory masking or even harmonic distortion into your music, though.
 For raw sound quality, get the Sennheiser PXC 550-II.

 Sony also typically has pretty good sound quality, but the Sony WH-CH710N sound signature is a little wacky.
-They have that consumer-friendly bass boost, but the dip in the mid-high frequencies causes a bit of a reduction in vocal clarity and intelligibility, especially during instrumentally busy moments.
-This shouldn’t be too much of an issue, especially for listeners coming from cheaper headphones, but the Sennheiser headphones sound objectively better.
+It has that consumer-friendly bass boost, but the dip in the mid-high frequencies causes a bit of a reduction in vocal clarity and intelligibility, especially during instrumentally busy moments.
+This shouldn’t be too much of an issue, especially for listeners coming from cheaper headphones, but the Sennheiser headphones sound better by our metrics.

 Unfortunately you can’t EQ the WH-CH710N sound signature, so you get what you get.